AtharvaBhavkar/Tasks_FSDS_2.0/Python_Basics/readme.txt

-These are the assignments performed in the Python Basics section
+These are the assignments performed in the Python Basics section.